sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

 * Debugging
-  * The timer description column blocks the onClick timer show action

 * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer